-By bus: Go to the Jombor bus terminal (Google Maps) in Sleman north of Yogyakarta; from here, buses regularly commute between the city and the Borobudur bus terminal (Google Maps).
-The trip costs IDR 20,000 (about US$1.60) and takes about an hour to an hour-and-a-half to complete.
-The temple itself can be reached within 5-7 minutes' walk from the bus terminal.
+By bus: Go to the Jombor bus terminal in Sleman north of Yogyakarta; from here, buses regularly commute between the city and the Borobudur bus terminal.
+The trip may cost around IDR 20,000 (about $1.60) and takes about an hour to an hour-and-a-half to complete.
+The temple itself can be reached within 5 to 7 minutes' walk from the bus terminal.

 By hired minibus: This is the easiest way to get to Borobudur, but not the cheapest: ask your Yogyakarta hotel to recommend a minibus tour package.
-Depending on the package inclusions (some agents may include side trips to Prambanan, the Kraton, or Yogyakarta's many batik and silver factories) the prices may cost between IDR 70,000 to IDR 200,000 (between US$5.60 to US$16).
+Depending on the package inclusions (some agents may include side trips to Prambanan, the Kraton, or Yogyakarta's many batik and silver factories) the prices may cost between IDR 70,000 to IDR 200,000 (between $5.60 to $16).

-From the nearby Manohara Hotel, you take a Borobudur Sunrise Tour that brings you to the temple at the ungodly hour of 4:30am, letting you see the temple by flashlight until sunrise arrives.
-The sunrise tour costs IDR 380,000 (about US$30) for non-Manohara guests, and IDR 230,000 (about US$18.40) for Manohara guests.
+You can take Borobudur Sunrise Tour that brings you to the temple at the ungodly hour of 4:30am, letting you see the temple by flashlight until sunrise arrives.
+Check the website for information on fees.